 "Our oceans and the life they sustain are under mounting pressure from multiple threats, including overfishing, climate breakdown, oil drilling and plastic pollution.
 Quite simply, they are in crisis," wrote Anderson.

 "This vast expanse of sea covers almost 50% of the Earth’s surface.
 If they get it wrong the treaty could entrench many of the worst practices that are impacting our oceans," she warned.
 "But if they get it right the treaty could pave the way for the creation of a network of ocean sanctuaries, making 30% of our marine world off-limits to human activity."

 An 'obligation to protect'

-Last year, delegates from the U.N.’s 193 member nations also gathered in New York for a conference to create the first draft of a legally binding international treaty they hope to adopt next year.
+Last year, delegates from the U.N.'s 193 member nations gathered in New York for a conference to create the first draft of a legally binding international treaty.
 A second conference was held in the spring of this year.
 The fourth session will be held in the first half of 2020.

 The treaty is intended to strengthen marine protections on the high seas — international waters that are beyond the 200 nautical mile (370 kilometer) jurisdiction of coastal nations.
 Exclusive economic zones generally reach 200 nautical miles from baselines or the continental shelf.

 Advocates say the treaty is needed to protect depleted fish stocks from illegal and under-regulated fishing along with deep seabed minerals and genomes hunted by businesses for new products.